Team4308/Ferrovision-pi-gen/README.md

    really usable yet in a traditional sense yet.
 Still, if you want minimal, this is minimal and the rest you could reasonably do yourself as sysadmin.

- - **Stage 2** - lite system.
-This stage produces the Raspbian-Lite image.
+ - **Stage 2** - Normally used to make the Raspbian lite system.
+This stage produces the Ferrovision image.
 It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wifi and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
 It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.

-   There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic Python and Lua packages as well as the `build-essential` package.
-They are lumped right in with more essential packages presently, though they need not be with pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.

- - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - Normal Raspbian image.
-System meant to fit on a 4GB card.
-This is the stage that installs most things that make Raspbian friendly to new users like system documentation.

- - **Stage 5** - The Raspbian Full image.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.
+This installs `libopencv-dev` so that rust can bind with it.
+   This stage also sets up the read-only file system.

 ### Stage specification